This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - blue light responders and emergency service workers

-- social workers and child protection officers
+- social workers and victim support officers

 - veterinarians and animal welfare workers